Homotopy theoretic properties of open books: Introduction

+where the space $F$ is the homotopy fibre of the inclusion $\partial V\stackrel{}{\rightarrow} V$. \end{theorem} The decomposition in Theorem \ref{Mdecthm} is a rational version of that in Theorem \ref{zMdecthm} under a looser condition on the monodromy $h$.
+In Theorem \ref{Mdecthm}, the nilpotence conditions on $V$ and~$\partial V$ are mild.
+Any simply-connected space is nilpotent, and for a simply-connected open book of dimension greater than $6$, Winkelnkemper~\cite{W} showed that both $V$ and $\partial V$ can be chosen to be simply-connected.

-In this paper, we study the relationship between the rational homotopy groups of manifolds and their possible open book structures.
-In rational homotopy theory, there is a classical dichotomy characterizing rational spaces~\cite[page 452]{FHT}.
+As an application of Theorem~\ref{Mdecthm} we study the relationship between the rational homotopy groups of manifolds and their possible open book structures.
+In rational homotopy theory, there is a classical dichotomy characterizing rational spaces~\cite[page 452]{FHT}, \cite[Section 2.5.3]{FOT}.